Keith-S-Thompson/fizzbuzz-c/README.md

 Some notes on this solution:

-It requires a C compiler that accepts C99, or at least permits declarations in for loop headers.
+It requires a C compiler that accepts C99 or C11, or at least permits declarations in `for` loop headers.
 If you don't have such a compiler (`gcc -std=c99` works), you can change this:

         for (int i = 1; i <= 100; i ++) {